A New Lease of Death

 A New Lease of Death is a novel by British writer Ruth Rendell, first published in 1967.
 It is the second entry in her popular Inspector Wexford series.
-The novel was titled Sins of the Fathers in the USA.
+The novel was re-titled Sins of the Fathers in the United States for its initial paperback release.

 Reception

 Albert Edwards of the Ledger-Enquirer opined: "Well-written and with an abundance of suspense, "A New Lease of Death" rates an A plus for the author."
 The Buffalo News called it a "slow English gambit at its whodunit best."
 Pattie Lambert of the Rocky Mount Telegram wrote: "The plot is well-drawn, the reader's understanding is hampered by a profusion of characters — several juvenile delinquents in particular — who are not all distinctly sketched."